 Where can unbiased information be found?

 Several nationally-based, non-profit professional and governmental organizations support websites containing publicly available expert summary statements and guidelines.
 These documents, though technically worded, are based on scientific literature and are significantly less subject to bias than commercial material.
-Go to these
+Reputable Web Resources >

 The Institute for Clinical Systems Improvement (ICSI) is an independent, non-profit organization committed to improving health care quality.
 ICSI publishes care guidelines for patients and also recommends medical information websites that have been evaluated for accuracy and readability.